 Compared to some other sleep disorders, there hasn’t been so much funding for research into EHS in the years since then.
 But scientists are slowly starting to understand it better though, and the importance of educating people that it’s a benign experience.

 How common is exploding head syndrome and who experiences it?

 In 2014, researchers in Germany reviewed multiple cases and previous research, with some interesting findings:

 - They found that the average age of onset was 54.

 - More women reported having EHS than men.

 - The average frequency of attacks was between once a day and once a week.

-- The most common symptoms are noise, fear and sudden sensations of light
+- The most common symptoms were noise, fear and sudden sensations of light.

 - 18% of the 211 undergraduates they interviewed had experienced it in their lifetime.